Torram/magic-docs/docs/Server/src/controllers/CardsController.md

 ```
 ## Order
 ### orderCards
-Function that order an array of cards alphabetically.
+Function that order an array of cards by number.
 ```tsx
 import { CardType } from '../servertypes/CardType'